 1. Fight Allergies

 A perfect example of how cinnamon can help with allergies can be seen in a study that evaluated its ability to control the powerful allergen house mites.
 This allergen has become a global problem, and according to researchers from the University of Kentucky College of Agriculture, Food and Environment, at least 45 percent of young people with asthma are allergic to house dust mites!
 Researchers from Egypt tested the effect that various essential oils had in killing the highly allergic house mite and found that cinnamon was the most potent agent.
 This is due to cinnamon’s component cinnamaldehyde.
+Note: Cinnamon oil is toxic to cats and shouldn’t be used in cat households.

 Honey also serves as a natural therapeutic agent for fighting allergies.
 Ingesting just a teaspoon of local raw honey every day can boost your immune system and fight allergies by helping build a tolerance to local pollen.
 The International Archives of Allergy and Immunology published an article that tested this theory and discovered that preseasonal use of birch pollen honey helped people with birch pollen allergies by lowering total symptoms by 60 percent.
 Those treated with honey experienced twice as many asymptomatic days, had 70 percent fewer days with severe symptoms and used 50 percent less antihistamines compared to the group that took conventional medications for allergies.